CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

-1. A single product owner, Rob Read, was assigned.
+1. A single product owner, Robert L. Read, was assigned.
 2. Although CivicActions maintains a polite and professional environment, the Product Owner was empowered to make prioritizaion decisions and assign tasks.
 3. The product owner required no additional authority, but based all decision on user feedback.